Announcing "rcli" - a command line tool to install and switch between R versions

 In the following I’ll outline the current state of installing R across operating systems and show how rcli is able to help here.
 Spoiler: Windows is not (yet) supported.
 It is quite a long (and a somewhat technical read) so if you’re short on time, just skip it.

-The different ways to install R across operating systems
+Link to this section The different ways to install R across operating systems

 While creating rcli I came across the many differences that exist when trying to install R across operating systems.
 On Linux, R is included in the respective repositories of a distributions package manager.
 The version depends on the distribution and when running an LTS build, the R version might be quite outdated at some point.
 There are custom repositories one can add to stay on the most recent release.
 Yet the user does not have much power to decide when this will happen.
 If a system update is applied, R will also be upgraded.